matidev/mati-vn/_posts/2020-04-25-welcome-to-my-blog.md

 This is the first post of Mati's Blog.
 <!--more-->

-Actually, this is a place for the useful code snippets, commands and work around for the issues that I have.
+Actually, this is a place for useful code snippets, commands, and workaround for the issues that I have.

 Hope this helps and happy coding :heart_eyes:!